Cobalt compounds

 Cobalt compounds are chemical compounds formed by cobalt with other elements.
-In the compound, the most stable oxidation state of cobalt is the +2 oxidation state, and in the presence of specific ligands, there are also stable compounds with +3 valence.
-In addition, there are cobalt compounds in high oxidation states +4, +5 and low oxidation states -1, 0, +1.

 Inorganic compounds

 Halides

-Four halides of cobalt(II) are known, which are cobalt(II) fluoride (CoF2) which is a pink solid, cobalt(II) chloride (CoCl2) which is a blue solid, cobalt(II) bromide (CoBr2) which is a green solid, and cobalt(II) iodide (CoI2) which is a blue-black solid.
+Many halides of cobalt(II) are known: cobalt(II) fluoride (CoF2) which is a pink solid, cobalt(II) chloride (CoCl2) which is a blue solid, cobalt(II) bromide (CoBr2) which is a green solid, and cobalt(II) iodide (CoI2) which is a blue-black solid.
 In addition to the anhydrous forms, these cobalt halides also have hydrates.
-Anhydrous cobalt(II) chloride is blue, while the hexahydrate is red-purple.
-Because the color change of cobalt(II) chloride in different hydrates, it can be used to manufacture color-changing silica gel.
+Anhydrous cobalt(II) chloride is blue, while the hexahydrate is magenta in colour.
+Because cobalt(II) chloride changes color upon hydration, it can be used to manufacture color-changing silica gel.